despair86/libsignal-protocol-c/CONTRIBUTING.md

 3. Install cURL from https://curl.haxx.se, we use it only to download the Netscape Navigator root cert bundle, manually grab from: https://curl.haxx.se/ca/cacert.pem and save as `rootcerts.pem`
 4. Compile and load either of PDCurses or `ncurses`.
     - For PDCurses, you may have to copy/symlink `$LIB/wincon/libpdcursesstatic.a` to `$LIB/libcurses.a`.
 Ncurses automatically installs its headers and libraries in the expected locations.
+    - The PDCurses headers are provided as a convenience, and should be API compatible if linking against ncurses.

-If you are developing on an older version of Windows, you should probably get the last version of Microsoft C available for your system, plus the Windows Server 2003 R2 SDK.
+If you are developing on an older version of Windows, you should probably get the last version of Microsoft C available for your system, plus the Windows SDK for Windows Server 2003 R2.

 ### Linux